Factbox: Coronavirus forces delay of trade fairs and conferences

 - League of Legends Pro League, due to start Feb.
 5: The e-sports league owned by gaming giant Tencent Holdings said it would postpone the start of its second week until further notice.

-- Telecoms lobby GSMA will hold a board meeting on Friday to discuss the possible cancellation of the Feb 24-27 Mobile World Congress (MWC) in Barcelona after several big-name withdrawals, an industry source said.
+- Telecoms lobby GSMA will hold a board meeting on Friday to discuss the possible cancellation of the Feb.
+24-27 Mobile World Congress in Barcelona after several big-name withdrawals, an industry source said.

 - China Iron Ore 2020, Feb.
 25-27: The event held by Fastmarkets in Beijing has been postponed to June 30–July 2.